How Nabu Evaluates Research

 The framework is calibrated against published research.
 It is most reliable for paper formats where methodology, claims, and evidence are explicit and reportable.
 It is less reliable, by design, in the following cases:

-Reliability and validation results in Section 3 should be read with these scope conditions in mind.
+Reliability and validation results in the Validation section should be read with these scope conditions in mind.

 5. Commitments